I-Bouros/multi-epi-model-cross-analysis/docs/source/models.rst

 This section documents the epidemiological models curated in this collection.

-The first class contains code for modelling the extended SEIR model created by Public Health England and Univerity of Cambridge.
+The first class contains code for modelling the extended SEIR model created by Public Health England and University of Cambridge.
 This is one of the official models used by the UK government for policy making.

 It uses an extended version of an SEIR model and contact and region specific